artainmo/web-development/frontend/react/README.md

 Event listeners, wait for an interaction from user with an HTML element on the webpage.<br>
 Event listeners can be indicated in JSX by giving the appropriate HTML element the appropriate event-related-attribute.<br>
 onClick is for example such an attribute other are found here https://reactjs.org/docs/events.html#supported-events.<br>
-Its associated value should equal a javascript function with one parameter the event, that takes the element as an object with its attributes as the object attributes.<br>
+Its associated value should equal a javascript function with zero or one parameter the event, that takes the element as an object with its attributes as the object attributes, to get the value of a form for example use event.target.value.<br>
 To create a change from the event function call `document.getElementById(idValue) = JSXcode` with "idValue" being a value associated to an id attribute inside one element, which will insert the new "JSXcode".

 If statements cannot be used in JSX between {}, but ternary operators can.<br>